 See comments in category introduction.

-Pale ale, amber, and/or crystal malts.
-May use a touch of dark malt for color adjustment.
-May use sugar adjuncts, corn or wheat.
+Pale ale, amber, or crystal malts.
+Most contain sugar.
+May use a touch of caramel or dark malt for color adjustment.
+May use corn or wheat.
 English finishing hops are most traditional, but any hops are fair game; if American hops are used, a light touch is required.
 Characterful British yeast.

 More alcohol than an ordinary bitter, and often using higher-quality ingredients.
 Less alcohol than a strong bitter.
 More caramel or base malt character and color than a British Golden Ale.
 Emphasis is on the bittering hop addition as opposed to the aggressive middle and late hopping seen in American ales.